-When venturing into the fields of mobile app creation and monetization, you will often encounter mentions of Ad Lifetime Value or LTV.
+When venturing into the fields of mobile app creation and monetization, you will often encounter mentions of Ad Lifetime Value or LTV (see recent Ad LTV Benchmarks report).
 LTV represents the total value of a user if given enough time to fully use up all opportunities to pay or watch ads in an app.
 In other words, it is the total amount of income generated during the company’s entire relationship with a customer.

 Sometimes referred to as Customer Lifetime Value (CLV), LTV is often averaged across a group of users called a cohort.
 Most publishers try to create models for future LTV prediction on the basis of the activity during the first few days after the app’s launch so they could predict how much profit a customer can bring and optimize their marketing strategy accordingly.

 1) LTV is reserved for marketing campaigns only

 Although this is partially true, it nevertheless doesn’t tell the whole story.
 Yes, it is accurate that the primary reason for calculating LTV is to assist in the development of marketing strategies.